quixio/quix-streams/docs/subscribe.md

     var topicConsumer = client.GetTopicConsumer("{topic}","{your-consumer-group-id}");
     ```

-This is how the message broker knows that all the replicas of your process want to share the load of the incoming streams between replicas.
-Each replica will receive only a subset of the streams incoming to the Input Topic.
+This indicates to the message broker that all the replicas of your process will share the load of the incoming streams.
+Each replica only receives a subset of the streams coming into the Input Topic.

 !!! warning